jwdink/eyetrackingR/README.md

-eyetracking-R
+eyetrackingR
 =====================================

-A collection of R functions (and accompanying guide) for processing data collected with an eyetracker.
+A collection of R functions (and accompanying guide) for analyzing data collected with an eyetracker.